Tales of the Shadowmen

 Tales of the Shadowmen is an American anthology of short fiction edited by Jean-Marc Lofficier and Randy Lofficier and published by Black Coat Press.
 The stories share the conceit of taking place in a fictional world where all of the characters and events from pulp fiction, and in particular French adventure literature, actually exist in the same universe.

 About the series

 The title and concept of Tales of the Shadowmen were inspired by science fiction writer Philip José Farmer's works centering on the Wold Newton family.
 The concept first emerged in Jean-Marc Lofficier's non-fiction works, French Science Fiction, Fantasy, Horror & Pulp Fiction: A Guide To Cinema, Television, Radio, Animation, Comic Books And Literature From The Middle Ages To The Present (2000) and Shadowmen: Heroes And Villains Of French Pulp Fiction (2003), which reviewed characters from French popular literature, the latter blending bibliographical information and speculative fiction.

 Table of contents

-Tales of the Shadowmen, Volume 16: Voir Dire

-Featuring The Domino Lady, Fantômas, Felifax, Mowgli, Madame Palmyre, Randolph Carter, Count Saint-Germain, Captain Vampire, Joseph Rouletabille, Harry Dickson, Jean-Pierre Séverin, Doctor Eric Palmer, Arsène Lupin, Doc Ardan, Doctor Omega, the Nyctalope and the Black Coats!